YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 **Routines in the File System**

 Routines in YottaDB/GT.M are simply files in the file system; they do not reside in databases.
-You can edit routines from the GTM> prompt.
-Start GT.M and at the GTM> prompt, type zedit "hello" and hit ENTER.
+You can edit routines from the YDB> prompt.
+Start YottaDB/GT.M and at the YDB> prompt, type zedit "hello" and hit ENTER.
 This starts the vi editor editing the source routine for ^hello, /home/gtmuser/.fis-gtm/V6.2-000_x86_64/r/hello.m.
 Use the five key sequence ESCAPE : q !
 ENTER to exit vi without changing the file.

 .. note::
   although vi always puts a newline at the end of your file; other editors may not.
-A GT.M program file should always end with a newline.
+A YottaDB/GT.M program file should always end with a newline.

 The philosophy of YottaDB/GT.M is to focus on what it does well, providing a robust, scalable, transaction processing database and a compiler for the M language, and to leverage tools and capabilities of the underlying operating system for the rest.
 This is powerful because whenever there are enhancements to the underlying operating environment, YottaDB/GT.M can benefit from them.
 It can also be a little uncomfortable for M programmers migrating to YottaDB/GT.M, because traditional M implementations carry their environments around with them, like the shell on a snail's back.